MacArthur Landing Memorial National Park: Stories

 The official story of October 20, 1944 was of MacArthur waiting and watching aboard the USS Nashville.
 The general was said to have waded in knee-deep waters as his craft grounded to a halt due to the shallow sea, sporadic fire from the enemy notwithstanding.
 There had been rumors that the landing photo had been staged as it was reported by the New York Times that Osmeña had landed on Leyte on October 21, one day after the reported MacArthur landing date.
 There were also the three photographs taken at varying angles of their landing, furthering the impression that everything had been rehearsed.
 In fact, there was no "staged photo op" at Leyte in October 1944 that resulted in the most famous photograph.
 The confusion was the result of MacArthur landing on three completely different beaches for four days in a row, where he talked to all the different frontline commanders at each beach, until he re-installed the Filipino government and firmly established headquarters on Filipino territory on October 23.
-The Leyte beach landing area was not safe at all due to Japanese mortars and machine guns for MacArthur to stay permanently until the fourth day.
+Due to Japanese mortars and machine guns, the Leyte beach landing area was too risky for MacArthur to stay permanently until the fourth day.
 There were so many photos taken on those four days that confusion persists to the present day.